xymaxim/ytpb/docs/cookbook.rst

 Cookbook
 ########

+.. contents:: Contents
+   :depth: 1
+   :backlinks: top
+   :local:

 Download segments with cURL
 ***************************

-Initially, and currently, Ytpb was not focused on stream archiving.
+Initially, and currently, Ytpb was not focused on long stream archiving.
 While the basic retry mechanism exists for failed requests, there is no support for resumable downloading at this time.
 As an alternative, we can use the `cURL`_ program to download segments.